supunsarachitha/Xamarin.Forms_browser/README.md

 # Xamarin_browser
-This is a simple browser used to navigate using webview controler in xamarin.forms.
+A simple browser app using webview controler in xamarin.forms.